nilearn/dev-days-2020/index.md

 * Two-day coding sprint to improve and extend the Nilearn library (20-21 May)
 * One-day conference on machine learning for neuroimaging (22 May)

-Organizers: Elizabeth DuPre, Gaël Varoquaux, Jérôme Dockès, Kshitij Chawla, Thomas Bazeille.

-Please contact the [Nilearn Events](mailto:nilearn.events@gmail.com) team if you have questions, or want to participate in any of the events.

 ### Schedule

 Event | Details | Time